Mid Michigan's Premier Dog Park

 Closed when Joey's Pet Outfitters store is closed due to weather, holiday, etc.

-Admission to Joey's Dog Park is via an annual membership only.
-Pricing is subject to change.
+Admission to Joey's Dog Park is via an annual or 4 month term only.
+Pricing is subject to change, contact us for up to date pricing.

 Preparing for the Dog Park